-If you have any concerns about having this medicine ask your doctor or pharmacist.
+If you have any concerns about taking this medicine ask your doctor or pharmacist.

-What is ADVATE
+What is ADVATE used for

 ADVATE belongs to the group of medicines called blood coagulation factor VIII.

 It is used for the treatment and prophylaxis of bleeding in patients with haemophilia A (congenital factor VIII deficiency).

-This preparation does not contain von Willebrand factor and is therefore not suitable for use in von Willebrand's disease.
+ADVATE does not contain von Willebrand factor and is therefore not suitable for use in von Willebrand's disease.

 How does ADVATE work